PauliusGasiukevicius/Master-Thesis/README.md

 | J  | activation function used to train SOM (euclidean/manhattan) |
 | K  | neighborhood radius (a.k.a. sigma)  |

+* Note D and J mean the same thing
 # Licence
 Licensed under the MIT License, Copyright ©Paulius Gasiukevičius (2021-present)